Statement on Harmful Content in Archival Description

 We also use national standards like Library of Congress Subject Headings (LCSH) and Faceted Application of Subject Terminology (FAST to enable standardized searching and access across our holdings, and some of these headings are outdated and/or offensive.
 We are working to review and replace or supplement these terms where possible; it is a work in progress, and we welcome your feedback.

-If you encounter harmful or offensive language in finding aids, catalog records, descriptive metadata for digitized items, or other content, or if you have questions about this statement and our work, please contact us via our Harmful Content Feedback Form or email woodson@rice.edu.
+If you encounter harmful or offensive language in finding aids, catalog records, descriptive metadata for digitized items, or other content, or if you have questions about this statement and our work, please contact us at woodson@rice.edu or this webform

-Acknowledgements: This statement was adapted from similar statements by Stuart A. Rose Manuscript, Archives, and Rare Book Library, Drexel University Libraries, and The Huntington Library.
+Acknowledgments: This statement was adapted from similar statements by Stuart A. Rose Manuscript, Archives, and Rare Book Library, Drexel University Libraries, and The Huntington Library.
+A related statement on catalog records at Fondren Library can be found here.